2011 New York Giants season

 The 2011 season was the New York Giants' 87th in the National Football League (NFL) and their eighth under head coach Tom Coughlin.
 They played all of their home games at MetLife Stadium in East Rutherford, New Jersey.
 Although the team failed to improve on their 10–6 mark from 2010, the Giants were able to qualify for the playoffs, and in another Cinderella run that paralleled what they did in 2007, they won Super Bowl XLVI, again versus the New England Patriots, their fourth Super Bowl win in franchise history.

 Many analysts predicted a rough year for the Giants.
 Despite highs and lows throughout the season, the Giants, with a 9–7 record, returned to the NFL playoffs for the first time since 2008, winning the NFC East and finished the season as the NFC's #4 seed.
 New York finished 10–6 in 2010 but failed to qualify for the playoffs due to not having any tiebreakers over any NFC playoff team.
 The Giants entered their week 17 match up with the Cowboys with both teams tied for the division lead with 8–7 records.
 The Giants took a 21–0 first half lead and while the Cowboys closed the gap to make the score 21–14 early in the 4th quarter, the Giants held on to defeat the Cowboys 31–14, clinching the divisional title and a playoff berth.

-In the playoffs, the Giants defeated the Atlanta Falcons, Green Bay Packers, and the San Francisco 49ers to win the NFC championship.
+In the playoffs, the Giants defeated the Atlanta Falcons, top-seeded 15–1 Green Bay Packers, and the San Francisco 49ers to win the NFC championship.
 The Giants defeated the New England Patriots in Super Bowl XLVI, which was a rematch of Super Bowl XLII from 4 years earlier in which the Giants defeated the previously undefeated Patriots.
 As in 2007, 1990, and 1986, the Giants played their eventual Super Bowl opponent during the regular season.
 The Giants also played the Packers and 49ers during the season, losing both games in the final minutes of play.